Pakistan set to elect new prime minister Tuesday

 Shahbaz Sharif, who has been in charge of Punjab since 2008, has better relations with the military than his brother.
 He has built a reputation as a competent administrator focused on building infrastructure.

-Additional reporting by Asif Shahzad; editing by Keith Weir and Jason Neely
+Additional reporting by Asif Shahzad, editing by Larry King